evdel720/reddit-web-reader/README.md

 ### Reddit API

-I used Reddit API to get all the data from the site.
-The app makes cross site requests to Reddit API using jQuery.
+I used the Reddit API to get all the data from the site.
+The app makes cross site requests to the Reddit API using jQuery.

 ### OAuth2

 Reddit uses OAuth2 to authorize requests.
-First the app takes user to Reddit authorization link and if user allows authorization, Reddit redirect user to the redirect_uri(that I set in preference page) with some code.
-With that code, I can get the access token by making another request with 'Authorization' in header.
-It actually sends two requests because it is cross domain requests(OPTION and the request, in here, POST).
-I implemented with beforeSend in jQuery for that part.
+First the app takes the user to a Reddit authorization link and if the user allows authorization, Reddit redirects the user to the redirect_uri (set in preference page) with a code.
+With that code, I can get the access token by making another request with 'Authorization' in the header.
+It actually sends two requests because it is a cross domain request (OPTION and the request, POST).
+I implemented this with beforeSend in jQuery.
 ```javascript

 $.ajax({